novacrazy/uvpp/README.md

             - Any number of additional parameters are supported.
         - Fully type safe, even with variadic parameters.
     - Signal handles
+    - Automatically deduces whether or not the callback requires a pointer to the originating handle

 * Misc OS and Net functions